WRS Level I Certification

 - Student’s listening comprehension ability is higher than independent reading comprehension.

-- Student has poor decoding and spelling.
+- Student has poor decoding and spelling skills.

 - The practicum student must not have any previous Wilson instruction.